PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

 .. _cli-installation:

 ==============================================
- Installing the PATRIC Command Line Interface
+ Installing the BV-BRC Command Line Interface
 ==============================================

-The PATRIC project supports the PATRIC command line on the following systems:
+The BV-BRC project supports the BV-BRC command line on the following systems:

  * Apple computers running macOS version 10.11 (El Capitan) or newer.